Know Your Real State of Charge: 3 Battery Monitors (2026)

 The most accurate marine battery monitor in 2026 if you can buy through a marine distributor.

-Maine Sail (Rod Collins, marinehowto.com) bench-tested the SG200 within 1 percent on both SoC AND SoH for LiFePO4, which is the most accurate published independent measurement of any marine battery monitor we are aware of in 2026; Practical Sailor co-named the SmartGauge lineage (which the SG200 inherits from) as Best Choice.
-The price correction matters: SG200 street price runs about $240 to $260 USD from marine distributors (Anchor Express, Poco Marine, Overton's at $259.99, Hamilton Marine, eMarine, Defender, West Marine), NOT the ~$400 MSRP figure that surfaces in older content.
-There is no confirmed Amazon ASIN as of May 2026, which is the operational reason it earns a slot here instead of in the Top 3.
-The 2019 to 2022 firmware launch was troubled (Panbo coverage documents the drama plus Deutsch connector issues plus SoH stickiness); September 2022 manual revision is the demarcation line where post-2022 field reports turn mostly positive, though edge-case install quirks continue on case-grounded alternator installs per Trawler Forum (Sep 2024), Tugnuts (Dec 2022), and Morgan's Cloud (June 2023) threads.
-For the buyer building a premium NMEA-2000 system around SoH measurement with a marine-distributor relationship already in place, the SG200 is the answer; for everyone else the BMV-712 at ~$200 with global Victron distributor support is the right call.
+What we found: Maine Sail (Rod Collins, marinehowto.com) bench-tested the SG200 within 1 percent on both SoC and SoH for LiFePO4, the most accurate published independent marine battery monitor measurement we know of in 2026, and Practical Sailor co-named the SmartGauge lineage the SG200 inherits from as Best Choice.
+The price correction matters: street price runs about $240 to $260 from marine distributors (Overton's lists $259.99), not the ~$400 MSRP that surfaces in older content.
+There is no confirmed Amazon ASIN as of May 2026, the operational reason it sits here instead of the Top 3.
+The 2019 to 2022 firmware launch was troubled (Panbo documented the drama plus Deutsch connector issues plus SoH stickiness); the September 2022 manual revision is where field reports turn mostly positive, though case-grounded alternator installs still show quirks per Trawler Forum (Sep 2024), Tugnuts (Dec 2022), and Morgan's Cloud (June 2023).

 LiTime 500A Smart Shunt Bluetooth Battery Monitor (8-120V range, 500A current, Bluetooth + LiTime app, SoC display, alarm alerts, history records, compatible with lithium / LiFePO4 / AGM / gel, ASIN B0GWCG4Q6P)